-‘GH’ Spoilers: Steve Burton On Why He Left Y&R, Talks About Port Charles Comeback
+‘GH’ Spoilers: Steve Burton On Why He Left ‘Y&R’, Talks About Port Charles Comeback

 — team stelly is jasam (@Ghfan19) September 24, 2017

 Burton confirmed his return to General Hospital for a long stint.
 He also revealed that he and the producers have reached a mutually satisfying arrangement for his travel schedule.
-He is grateful to GH for the generousity.
+He is grateful to GH for their generosity.

 Steve Burton also talked about buzz and rumors making the rounds about his behind-the-scenes relationship with Billy Miller who currently plays the role of Jason Morgan.
 Many fans imagine a rivalry between the two since Burton is returning to reprise the role that he originated but which Miller is currently playing.

 Since Billy Miller took over the role of Jason Morgan from Burton after his departure, he has acquired a considerable fan base.
 Burton and Miller’s fans have often clashed in online forums over supposedly contentious issues such as who portrays Jason Morgan better, Burton or Miller, or which is the “real” or “fake” Jason.
-The debates sometimes degenerate into uncivil exchanges between fans on social media.
+The debates on social media sometimes degenerate into uncivil exchanges.

-Many fans, therefore, assume that the same rivalry exists on the set of the daytime drama between both actors.
+Many fans assume that the same rivalry exists on the set of the daytime drama between the two actors.

 However, Burton denies the rumors and hearsay.